suncoast-devs/handbook/lessons/full-stack-build-an-app-setting-up-for-users/index.md

 - Email Address
 - Password

-It is unwise to store **unencrypted** passwords in our database.
-Thus we will not keep the raw password, but a **hashed** password.
+It is unwise to store **un-encrypted** passwords in our database.
+Thus we will not keep the raw password but a **hashed** password.

 ### Hashing Passwords

-The idea of a hashed password relies on the concept of a "one-way function", that is a function that is fast and easy to compute in one direction but difficult to calculate in the other.
+The idea of a hashed password relies on the concept of a "one-way function", which is a function that is fast and easy to compute in one direction but difficult to calculate in the other.

 Let us take a look at the idea of a "two-way function".
 A simple example would